Selecting the best refrigeration package is essential. Please consider:

 The insulation must be vapor sealed (enveloped) and preferably lined with non heat conductive materials such as plastic or fiber-glass.
 If metal linings can’t be avoided, the metal must not run from the exterior to the interior without a broad thermal break.
 The same applies to lids / doors which should also have soft broad seals.
 Even the slightest seal gap will impair performance.

-Fig 1 & 2: Long, low cabinets and tall cabinets will produce stratification.
+Fig 1 & 2: (Top two sketches) Long, low cabinets and tall cabinets will produce stratification.

 (Variation of temperature) Some users prefer this as it allows items requiring